danhammer/web-mapping/lecture4/lecture4.md

 ##### Example: satellites

 I have cleaned a dataset of all active satellites in orbit.
-The dataset is called `active_satellites.csv`.
+The dataset is called `data.csv`.
 The objective of this subsection is to create a chloropleth map of the satellites' countries of origin.

-- Connect the `active_satellites` table.
+- Connect the `data` table.
-- Adjust the queries from the previous section to join `name` in `world_borders` with `country` in `active_satellites`.
+- Adjust the queries from the previous section to join `name` in `world_borders` with `country` in `data`.
 Use an `INNER JOIN`.
 Why an `INNER JOIN`?
 Remember to make a copy of the table before creating the map.

 ```sql
 INSERT answer INTO here